circuitdao/docs/docs/user-guide/price-oracle.md

 * **Oracle Price Update Delay**
     * Statute index: 5
     * Statute name: ```STATUTE_ORACLE_PRICE_UPDATE_DELAY```
     * considerations: should give protocol users enough time to manage their positions should the value seem incorrect. should be short enough that it does not unduly delay liquidations.
-The delay needs to be factored into the the [Liquidation Ratio](../liquidation)
+The delay needs to be factored into the [Liquidation Ratio](../liquidation)
 * **Oracle Price Update Delta**
     * Statute index: 6
     * Statute name: ```STATUTE_ORACLE_PRICE_UPDATE_RATIO_BPS```